bkonicek/pc-part-checker/README.md

 This is a work in progress and is definitely not going to be pretty code.
 If you see anything especially egregious feel free to let me know.

+I'm also treating this as a fun project to practice DevOps skills, so it's most likely going to end up incredibly over-engineered.

 ## Usage
 Set the following environment variables:
 - `SPREADSHEET_ID` - ID of the spreadsheet to pull from